fredrikaverpil/pyside2-wheels/README.md

 2. Build the container
 3. Run the container (which produces the wheel)

-### Portability

-The wheels being produced are not "portable" or "standalone" and do require Qt5 libraries installed locally.
+Please note, the wheels being produced are not "portable" or "standalone" and do require Qt5 libraries installed locally.

-### Guide

-I wrote a guide on compiling PySide2 on other platforms [here](https://fredrikaverpil.github.io/2016/08/17/compiling-pyside2/).
+Also see [this guide](https://fredrikaverpil.github.io/2016/08/17/compiling-pyside2/) on compiling PySide2 for other platforms.

 ## Wheels